 The development and maintenance of safe, efficient, and multi-modal road, walkway and trail networks is important to the future growth of the IDP area.
 It is critical that both municipalities work together to ensure road infrastructure and necessary upgrades are a coordinated effort between both the M.D. and the City.

-2.10.1 Roadway Systems (was 3.6.1)
+2.10.1 Roadway Systems

 Specific road alignments will be determined through ASPs and functional planning studies.